-- NAIF ports the SPICE Toolkit to several popular environments
+- NAIF ports the SPICE Toolkit to many popular environments.

 - Each environment is characterized by

 - " Language

 - " Hardware type (platform)

 - " Operating System

 - " Compiler

 - " Selected compilation options

-- NAIF provides SPICE Toolkit packages for each supported environment
+- NAIF provides SPICE Toolkit packages for each supported environment.

-- If you cannot find a package built for the environment of interest to you, contact NAIF
+- If you cannot find a package built for the environment of interest to you, contact NAIF.

-- " Don't try to use or port a Toolkit built for another environment
+- " Please don't try to use or port a Toolkit built for another environment.